-Bottom Line: If WHEAT, or any of its derivatives, was used as an ingredient, it should appear on the product ingredients’ label, but you still need to be a food detective when considering if barley (malt) or rye have been added, and when purchasing an imported product.
+Bottom Line: If WHEAT, or any of its derivatives, was used as an ingredient (& the product falls under FDA regulations), it should appear on the product ingredients’ label, but you still need to be a food detective when considering if barley (malt) or rye have been added (unless it is a product labeled “gluten-free” after Aug.
+2, 2014, then you can assume it does not contain barley/rye or does in levels under 20 ppm) and when purchasing an imported product.
 Finally, unless a product has been “certified” gluten-free and processed on a dedicated gluten-free line, there is always a risk of cross-contamination.
-Many Celiacs can tolerate products that have been made in shared facilities, but it is a personal choice.
+Many Celiacs can tolerate products that have been made in shared facilities, others cannot.

 For that extra comfort level, to ensure a product is gluten-free, one can opt to purchase a product that has been certified gluten-free by: